neals-sudo/PseudoGenius-AI/README.md

 Design your pseudocode in any style you like, using the versatile YAML syntax.
 This solution effortlessly transforms it into code for your chosen programming language, eliminating the need to memorize syntax details.

-Explore our [examples folder](examples/) to witness it in action and get inspired!

 ## Getting Started

 First things first, let's get you set up.
 You're going to need Python and some magic spells (aka libraries) to get rolling.